 Recover from your Account the amount of any pay-outs, bonuses or winnings which have been affected by any material breach.

-We have the right to disable any user identification code or password if in our reasonable opinion you have failed to comply with any of the provisions of the Terms.
+We have the right to disable any user identification code or password if in our reasonable opinion, you have failed to comply with any of the provisions of the Terms.

 INTELLECTUAL PROPERTY RIGHTS